 The development of practical skills is central to science learning - Ofqual

-Practical skills feature prominently whichever board and specification you choose but the precise requirements may vary.
+Practical skills feature prominently whichever board and A Level Science specification you choose but the precise requirements may vary.
 The JCQ Awarding Bodies, AQA, Edexcel and OCR, are consistent and assess candidates against Common Practical Assessment Criteria (CPAC) whilst candidates selecting to follow a Cambridge International Examination (CAIE) specification will have their understanding and application of practical skills assessed during timetabled examinations.
 We have outlined the different structures below to ensure you are well informed when making an application.

 Whichever option you choose, time spent in a laboratory honing your skills and techniques will be invaluable.

 You can apply to sit your practical endorsement with MTC and book laboratory sessions with one of our tutors.
 Lab sessions can also be booked as preparation for the CAIE practical exams.
 Each session provides sufficient time for at least one practical and often two but this may vary dependent upon candidate ability and further sessions may be required.

 By purchasing an MTC Science Practicals package you have the opportunity to:

 - meet the requirements of the A level science practical endorsement, or

 - undertake valuable preparation for the CAIE science practical examinations

 - develop the practical skills which will be required as you move onto university and into the workplace

 - acquire a more in-depth knowledge of your science subjects and improve your grades

 - one-to-one laboratory time with one of experienced science tutor meaning you get undivided attention